Location Selector

 type="search"

-// use parameterized title as placeholder
+// Use the parameterized title as the placeholder.

 placeholder=(l.title)